 Getting sick isn’t fun.
-It brings complications along with it; being sick limits a person’s ability to do things they’d rather be doing instead of being stuck at home or in a hospital, recuperating.
-It’s a particularly unpleasant experience when the sickness is contracted through food or drink.
+Along with the various complications, being sick limits a person’s ability to do things they’d rather be doing, instead of recuperating at home or in a hospital.
+It’s a particularly unpleasant experience when the sickness is contracted through tainted food or drink.
 Suffering from a bad stomach is terrible enough on its own!

 WASHING YOUR HANDS KEEPS YOUR WOUNDS CLEAN